News from NIFL

 The Bishop of Leicester Martyn Snow has told the Church of England’s parliament/general synod that the C of E is not resourcing interfaith work properly.
 “Interfaith work is not just about dialogue, but about action”.
 He has been asked to convene a meeting of interfaith leaders so the government minister responsible for the implementation of the Child Poverty Strategy can find out what faith groups are doing to address poverty.

-The AGM is on Sunday June 14th. t 2pm to 4pm.
-Venue: Christian Methodist Church, Small Hall, Wessex Street, NR2 1SD.
+Venue: Christian Methodist Church, Wessex Street, NR2 1SD.
 (Central Norwich, off Chapelfield Road, driving from St Stephen’s roundabout)

 https://maps.app.goo.gl/NqbcmnXbQJqRbYi67?g_st=am